mostman/Slackbuilds/widevine/README.md

+# widevine_fixup.py script is not needed from latest aarch64 widevine deb packages.
+(Seams already to be patched)
+This also means that you do not have to patch aarch64 glibc anymore.

 # Regarding the included python script from DavidBuchanan314 for Slackware aarch64 devices:
 (This does however not concern ARM as the python script "widevine_fixup.py" is only used to resolve issues
 on aarch64 non-ChromeOS linux systems.)